Skip to main content

 Transparency in research

-Research plays a fundamental role in human progress.
-It adds to our store of knowledge and advances human health, prosperity, and security as well as protection of the environment.
-A key prerequisite for this is freedom of research, which is specifically protected by Article 5(3) of Germany’s Basic Law.
-At the same time, in almost all areas of science and academia, there is a risk that important and useful research findings could be subverted and used to cause harm.
-Research therefore requires transparency, free exchange of information, and the publication and discussion of research findings.
+Research is an essential basis for the progress of mankind.
+It serves to increase knowledge and promotes human health, prosperity and security as well as the protection of the environment.
+The central prerequisite for this is the freedom of research, which is particularly protected by Article 5 (3) of the German Basic Law.
+At the same time, there is a danger in almost all fields of science that important and useful research results can be misused for harmful purposes.
+Research therefore requires transparency, a free exchange of information and the publication and discussion of research results.

-Transparency in research funding
+Transparency in project funding

 Open Access Policy